Memory-induced complex contagion in epidemic spreading: Long-term memory

-Finally, in Figs.~{\ref{fig:ls-A-smaller}(a,b)} we show the patient zero analysis for the standard SIS (${\alpha=1}$) and broad-tailed infection distributions (${\alpha<1}$).
+Finally, we study $\alpha<1$, for which the infection probability presents power-law-like fat tails an the instantaneous infection rate decreases monotonically with the accumulated viral load.
+In Figs.~{\ref{fig:ls-A-smaller}(a,b)} we show the patient zero analysis for the standard SIS (${\alpha=1}$) and broad-tailed infection distributions (${\alpha<1}$).
 Here, we additionally compute~$P_3$, the probability that a single-seed outbreak reaches the coverage threshold three times (see SM for simulation details).
 With $\alpha=1$, $P_1$ and $P_3$ are practically identical, indicating that an outbreak that surpasses the coverage threshold once remains active long enough to surpass the threshold two more times.
 Thus $P_1$ is an adequate proxy for the true endemic probability, $P_{\infty}$, which additionally coincides with $\bar{c}$ and $\rho_\text{st}$.

 For ${\alpha<1}$ the situation is quite different.
 Firstly, the average coverage starts growing continuously at ${\lambda_\text{c}(\bar{c})}$, when all other order parameters are still identically zero.
 Additionally, the transition point of $P_1$ is significantly lower than that of~$P_3$.
 Thus, there is a wide interval where all outbreaks that surpass the threshold once eventually terminate in the absorbing state, evidencing the inadequateness of $P_1$ as a measure of the true endemic probability.
 The inflection point of $P_3$ is much closer to the transition point of ${\rho_\text{st}}$, which suggests that the critical point of the endemic probability ($P_\infty$, the probability to surpass the threshold an infinite amount of times) coincides with ${\lambda_\text{c}(\rho_\text{st})}$.
 Beyond this point, $P_{\infty}$ is expected to coincide with $\bar{c}$, indicating that the endemic probability presents a discontinuous phase transition.
 Then, the transition to full endemicity is again hybrid.
 Nonetheless, here the late-time prevalence grows continuously, while the endemic probability jumps discontinuously.